bbauska/zombiePolitics/README.md

 to look out for themselves, bereft of any social protections or collective help from broader social spheres.</p>

-Before he died, President Franklin Delano Roosevelt advocated precisely for such rights, which he called a "second bill of rights," and which included the right "of every family to a decent home.
+<p>Before he died, President Franklin Delano Roosevelt advocated precisely for
+such rights, which he called a "second bill of rights," and which included the right "of every family to a decent home.
 The right to adequate medical care and the oppor­ tunity to achieve and enjoy good health.
 The right to adequate protection from the